IepIweidieng/osu2tja/README.md

       - TODO: Hold to bar drumroll with note overlapping priority handling.
     - [x] (mania mode, > 1 keys) convert Don/Katsu by column position instead of hitsound (new)
       - Layout: KD(D), KDDK, KKDD(DD)K, KKDDDDKK, KKKDDDD(DD)KK, KKKDDDDDDKKK, KKKKDDDDDD(DD)KKK, ...
-    - [x] Overlapping notes → Padding `0` to place the end of overlapped note (if need), then using a negative `#DELAY` to return to the start of the overlapping note and place the start.
-If across timing points, use additional `#DELAY`s for fixing timing. (new)
     - [x] Empty → `0` (blank)
     - [x] Circle, normal or Don column, non-finish hitsound → `1` (regular Don)
     - [x] Circle, whistle/clap or Katsu column, non-finish hitsound → `2` (regular Katsu)